centrifugal/centrifuge-csharp/README.md

 ## Command Batching

-The SDK automatically batches commands issued within a short time window (1ms by default) for improved network efficiency.
+The SDK automatically batches commands issued within a short time window (1ms) for improved network efficiency.
 This is especially beneficial for HTTP-based transports.

 ### How It Works